mgaffney-mcw/EECE_6840_Neural_Networks/homework1/README.md

 * https://github.com/mgaffney-mcw/EECE_6840_Neural_Networks/tree/main/homework1

 # Instructions
 * Run EECE_6840_homework_1.py normally.
-No special instructions or inputs
+* No special instructions or inputs.
+* If desired you can remove the seed (random state) in make_blobs to randomize the test input